SolidAlloy/GenericUnityObjects/README.md

 Unity can't handle object fields for generic objects properly.
 For example, it will show ``GenericBehaviour`1`` instead of `GenericBehaviour<int>`, and will not list assets when you want to choose a generic ScriptableObject.

 The plugin uses custom ObjectField() methods for fields of generic objects.
 You can also use it in your custom editor. **GenericObjectDrawer** class overloads of EditorGUI.ObjectField and EditorGUILayout.ObjectField that support generic objects.

+## Contributing

+First-of-all, thank you for considering contributing to the project!

+It may be useful to enable additional debug logs during development.
+They will let you know if the plugin processes generic types as expected, how much time it takes, etc. You can do it by defining `GENERIC_UNITY_OBJECTS_DEBUG` in the project.

+There is a number of unit tests, they run pretty fast, but they only cover the `GenerationDatabase` class for now.
+Integration tests, on the other hand, cover most of the code but they take some time to run, so it's recommended that you run only the ones that affect a part of the code you changed.
+It's also better to run them in an empty project where only the GenericUnityObjects plugin is installed.